tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ~~~
 {: #tls-restart title="Message flow for a full handshake with mismatched parameters"}

-Note: the handshake transcript includes the initial
+Note: The handshake transcript includes the initial
 ClientHello/HelloRetryRequest exchange; it is not reset with the new
 ClientHello.

 TLS also allows several optimized variants of the basic handshake, as
-described below.
+described in the following sections.

 ## Resumption and Pre-Shared Key (PSK) {#resumption-and-psk}